skurtyyskirts/GmodRTX/README.md

      ```
      This will allow you to tag your playermodel textures and weapon textures in the runtime without hiding the original textures when they appear in the game.
 Press save to keep changes.

 That's it!
 You’re all set.
-Enjoy your RTX-enhanced Garry's Mod experience. 🎉
+Enjoy Gmod with path tracing. 🎉

 ### 🧑‍💻 Usage Notes